Data engineer vs. data scientist: What’s the difference and which should you hire?

 Performing a data analysis for insights

-In addition to mining big data for insights, data scientists present their findings to non-technical stakeholders.
-This means they must be proficient with data visualization tools and have strong communication skills.
+In addition to mining big data for insights, data scientists may present their findings to non-technical stakeholders – a duty often shared with analysts.
+This means they require proficiency with data visualization tools and must have strong communication skills.

 The primary responsibilities of a data scientist

-Predictive learning models rely on sophisticated algorithms to predict future behaviors based on historical data.
-They can also be trained to ingest and respond to new data over time.
+Predictive learning depends on algorithms to predict future behaviors based on historical data.
+They are also sometimes trained to ingest and respond to new data over time.
 For example, a company might use predictive models to estimate the chances of a lead converting.

-Data scientists use many languages to build data models, create ML/AI systems and solve complex problems.
+Data scientists use many languages to build data models, create AI/ML systems and solve complex problems.
 These include:

 • Python: A high-level programming language that offers data science libraries like NumPy, Scikit-learn and Matplotlib to build data models, create visualizations and more.